 A Process Historians or Data Historians (a more generic term again) primary purpose is to store data with its operational time stamp providing a long-term data storage warehouse.
 There are various types of storage variables and for tier one historians the data is stored in highly efficient compressed files.

 Access to data historian raw data may be via industry standards such as OPC HDA, SQL, REST API.
-These types of interfaces are enterprise in nature and are used for system to system connectivity.
+These types of interfaces are enterprise in nature and are used for system-to-system connectivity.
 Access to these interfaces is usually restricted by licensing and tightly managed in terms of security and user/system access.

 Operational Historians boast some overt advantages, like data acquisition redundancy, a speedy data collection, and elimination of system noise over that provided by typical SCADA systems.
 An Enterprise Historian offers the same performance capability however by design the information it serves out to users and other systems is generally more holistic and tailored to how the business operates its assets.

-There are various differences between an Operational Historian and an Enterprise Historian.
+There are differences between an Operational Historian and an Enterprise Historian.
 The fundamental differences are determined by the design of the system and perhaps the choice of the product to be used.
 Operational Historians and Enterprise Historians both provide specific capability for a boundless range of industries.